Logo Voyage

 Islands

-[edit]- Inis Mór is the largest and most visited of the islands, with prehistoric and early Christian sites, and dramatic cliffs.
+Inis Mór is the largest and most visited, with prehistoric and early Christian sites, and dramatic cliffs.

 Understand

-[edit]Around 340 million years ago in the early Carboniferous age, great layers of limestone were deposited in the west of Ireland.
+Around 340 million years ago in the early Carboniferous age, great layers of limestone were deposited in the west of Ireland.
 Later glaciation wore them down and at the end of the last Ice Age 11,000 years ago, sea levels rose by 100 m.
-This sundered the Aran Islands from the mainland limestone area now known as the Burren in County Clare.
-The smooth limestone table began to weather into a fissured pavement known as "clints and grikes".
-There was no topsoil, no trees, and very little fresh water, because the rainfall plunged underground.
-The Burren bedrock is riddled with cave systems and perhaps these will one day be discovered on the Aran Islands.
+This sundered the Aran Islands from the mainland limestone area of the Burren in County Clare.
+The smooth limestone table weathered into a fissured pavement of "clints and grikes".
+There was no topsoil, no trees, and very little fresh water, because rainfall immediately plunged underground.
+The Burren is riddled with caves and perhaps these will one day be discovered on the Aran Islands.

 It was a bleak prospect for farming.
 There was a collection of dirt in the fissures, the grikes, which supported Alpine-type wild flowers, and which could be eked out to use as soil, with seaweed added for fertiliser.
 Fishing was essential for food.
 The islands were places to flee to, not to conquer.
-The first wave of construction dates from around 1100 BC, though one tomb on Inis Meáin goes back to at least 2500 BC.
-The ancient builders were the Builg, who may be the same as the mythical Fir Bolg, who supposedly lost the battle to rule Ireland but were awarded the region of Connacht as a booby prize.
-One thing they were not short of was rocks.
+The first wave of construction was around 1100 BC, though one tomb on Inis Meáin goes back to at least 2500 BC.
+The ancient builders were the Builg, who may be the same as the mythical Fir Bolg, losers in the battle to rule Ireland but awarded the region of Connacht as a booby prize.
+One thing Stone Age Connacht was not short of was stones.
 Great stone forts were erected, and fields were cleared by heaping stones into the drystone walls that crisscross the islands.

-Early Christian refugees from the mainland, later venerated as saints, settled in the 6th century, and medieval churches were built over their cells.
-These are ruined but survive because there were no later major phases of building to obliterate them.
+Christian refugees from the mainland settled in the 6th century, were later venerated as saints, and medieval churches were built over their cells.
+Their ruins survive because there were no later buildings to obliterate them.
 Along with the forts, they're the main visitor attraction today.

 Talk